 Included in this Proxy Statement are measures of financial performance that are not defined by generally accepted accounting principles in the United States ("GAAP").
-The Company uses non-GAAP financial measures to assist in comparing its performance on a consistent basis for purposes of business decision-making, including for purposes of determining compensation payable to its named executive officers, by removing the impact of certain items that management believes do not directly reflect the Company's core operations including acquisition and divestiture costs, enterprise resource planning ("ERP") integration costs, strategic initiative and other charges (which includes non-recurring charges related to certain commercial and operational initiatives and exit activities), stock-based compensation and the non-service portion of pension and postretirement expense.
-Management believes that presenting non-GAAP financial measures is useful to investors because it (i) provides investors with meaningful supplemental information regarding financial performance by excluding certain items that management believes do not directly reflect the Company's core operations, (ii) permits investors to view performance using the same tools that management uses to budget, forecast, make operating and strategic decisions, make compensation decisions and evaluate historical performance, and (iii) otherwise provides supplemental information that may be useful to investors in evaluating the Company's results.
+The Company uses non-GAAP financial measures to assist in comparing its performance on a consistent basis for purposes of business decision-making, including for purposes of determining compensation payable to its named executive officers, by removing the impact of certain items that management believes do not directly reflect the Company's core operations including acquisition and divestiture costs, enterprise resource planning ("ERP') integration costs, strategic initiative and other charges (which includes non-recurring charges related to certain commercial and operational initiatives and exit activities), stock-based compensation and the non-service portion of pension and postretirement expense.
+Management believes that presenting non-GAAP financial measures is useful to investors because it (i) provides investors with meaningful supplemental information regarding financial performance using the same tools that management uses to budget, forecast, make operating and strategic decisions, make compensation decisions and evaluate historical performance, and (iii) otherwise provides supplemental information that may be useful to investors in evaluating the Company's results.
 The Company believes that the presentation of these non-GAAP financial measures, when considered together with the corresponding GAAP financial measures and the reconciliations to those measures, provided herein, provides investors with an additional understanding of the factors and trends affecting the Company's business that could not be obtained absent these disclosures.

 The Company believes that adjusted EBITDA provides relevant and useful information, which is used by the Company's management in assessing the performance of its business.
 Adjusted EBITDA is defined by the Company as earnings before interest, income taxes, depreciation, amortization and certain non-cash and/or non-recurring items that do not contribute directly to management's evaluation of its operating results.
 These items include stock-based compensation, the non-service portion of pension and postretirement expense, acquisition and divestiture costs, ERP integration costs, and strategic initiatives and other charges.
 Adjusted EBITDA provides the Company with an understanding of earnings before the impact of investing and financing charges and income taxes, and the effects of certain acquisition and divestiture and ERP integration costs, and items that do not reflect the ordinary earnings of the Company's operations.
 This measure may be useful to an investor in evaluating operating performance.
 It is also useful as a financial measure for lenders and is used by the Company's management to measure business performance as well as in determining components of executive compensation.
-Adjusted EBITDA is not a measure of the Company's financial performance under GAAP and should not be considered as an alternative to net income or other performance measures derived in accordance with GAAP, or as an alternative to cash flow from operating activities as a measure of the Company's liquidity.
-The Company's definition of adjusted EBITDA may not be comparable to similarly titled measures used by other companies.
+Adjusted EBITDA is not a measure of the Company's financial performance under GAAP and should not be considered as an alternative to net income or other performance derived in accordance with GAAP, or as an alternative to cash flow from operating activities as a measure of the Company's definition of adjusted EBITDA may not be comparable to similarly titled measures used by other companies.